jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/fields/checkbox/checkbox.rst

    :align: center

 3. Name - this is a name of a field
-4. Role name - this is a role which will be assigned to fill this field
+4. Role name - this is a role that will be assigned to fill this field
 5. Search - this attribute specifies if this field should be eligible for mailbox page search
 6. Required - this attribute specifies if this checkbox is mandatory to check